 When a subaward is issued under a sponsored award, the University, as the pass-through entity and the PI have obligations for oversight of the entire project.
 The PI is responsible for the subrecipient’s performance, including appropriate monitoring of a subrecipient’s costs based on the payment terms and subaward budget.
 Subaward invoices are submitted to [email protected] for review and processing, and are paid by SPA after the review and approval of the PI.

 The PI/DRA must notify SPA of modifications to the subaward.
 Modifications may be issued for a variety of circumstances, including changes to the statement of work, incremental funding, no-cost extension, PI leaving, or early termination.

 SPA will issue modifications to the subrecipient in order for a modification to a subaward agreement to be considered official.

 The close-out process of subawards can be initiated by one of two occurrences.
 The first is the receipt of a final invoice, and the second is following the conclusion of the project as determined by the period of performance.
 The PI should contact the subrecipient 90 days prior to the end of the period performance to confirm the status of the project.
 The University is typically required to submit its final report(s) (financial and technical) within a specific time frame after project termination, as specified in the prime award.
-In order to comply with this award requirement, the subaward final invoice, final technical report(s) and Subaward Release Form must be submitted to SPA within the specified time frame identified in the subaward agreement following termination of the subaward.
+In order to comply with this award requirement, the subaward final invoice, final technical report(s) and Subaward Release Form (DOCX) must be submitted to SPA within the specified time frame identified in the subaward agreement following termination of the subaward.